andytudhope/conditional-token-docs/source/research/index.md

 ### Fee Structures

-Due to the design of the dFusion protocol outlined above, we've also been researching [possible fee structures](https://github.com/gnosis/dex-research/blob/master/fee-structure/fee-structure.md) for decentralized trading protocols.
+Due to the design of the Batch protocol outlined above, we've also been researching [possible fee structures](https://github.com/gnosis/dex-research/blob/master/fee-structure/fee-structure.md) for decentralized trading protocols.

 Designing autonomous or semi-autonomous mechanisms for decentralized systems requires accommodating multiple tradeoffs under the overarching goal of ensuring ongoing operation in a trustless environment.
 Some objectives will be specifically defined as primary system goals, but the common objectives of **security** and **ease of access** tend to be somewhat in conflict in all systems, so a primary design principle is to find the right combination of the two that is not just a compromise.